mchow01/mchow01.github.io/about.md

 ---

 ### Early Life and Education
 I was born in Boston, Massachusetts.
-I spent most of my childhood in Medford, MA and later moved to Saugus, MA.
+I spent first five years of my childhood in Medford, MA and later moved to Saugus, MA.
 I graduated from Saugus High School in 1998.

 ### Short Professional Biography
-Ming Chow is a Teaching Professor at the Tufts University Department of Computer Science.
-His areas of interest are web and mobile security, and Computer Science education.
-Ming has spoken at numerous organizations and conferences including the HTCIA, OWASP, InfoSec World, Design Automation Conference (DAC), DEF CON, Intel, SOURCE, HOPE, BSides, and ACM SIGCSE.
-He has served as a mentor to a BSides Las Vegas Proving Ground track speaker since 2014, a track focused on helping new speakers in the information security and hacker communities acclimate to public speaking.
-Ming was named the 2016 Henry and Madeline Fischer Award recipient at Tufts, awarded annually to a faculty member of the School of Engineering judged by graduating seniors of the School of Engineering to be "Engineering's Teacher of the Year."
-He was named the 2017 Lerman-Neubauer Prize for Outstanding Teaching and Advising recipient at Tufts, awarded annually to a faculty member who has had a profound intellectual impact on his or her students, both inside and outside the classroom.
+Ming Chow is a Teaching Professor at Tufts University who has spoken at major conferences including DEF CON, HOPE, and BSides.
+He mentors new speakers in the cybersecurity community at BSides Las Vegas, serves on the Wall of Sheep team, and helped create the Massachusetts Cybersecurity Mentorship Program.
+Ming has received Tufts' top teaching awards, including the 2016 Henry and Madeline Fischer Award for "Engineering's Teacher of the Year" and the 2017 Lerman-Neubauer Prize for Outstanding Teaching and Advising.

 ### Hobbies
 I still play video games.
 I don't bowl as much as I used to.
 I haven't swung a golf club in over two years and counting.